S1monr3dst0ne07-Forks/BCSFSVDAC-Interpreter/README.txt

 -----Functions-----
 Functions are laid out in the format DEF [Function name in square brackets] function contents, you must end the function with a RET tag
-Calling a function is FNC [NAME of function in square brackets] DEF [ThisIsAfunction]
+Calling a function is FNC [NAME of function in square brackets] Nested functions are not supported, this is by design DEF [ThisIsAfunction]
 {function contents}
 RET